 - Remember to breathe

 Holding your breath can put pressure on your abdominals and make you susceptible to injury.
-Breathe out as you lift then breathe normally as you complete the move.
+Breathe out as you lift then breathe in as you complete the move.

 Besides equipping you with a personalised exercise plan to help develop a strong, healthy back, your physio can assess your overall biomechanical health.
-They can help you correct alignment and postural issues, identify and address muscle imbalances and treat the pain and the sources of musculoskeletal issues including manual handling injuries.
+They can help correct alignment and postural issues, identify and address muscle imbalances and treat the source of musculoskeletal pain.

-The Brisbane Spine Clinic’s Leo Hyun can help in designing and overseeing weightlifting programs for people who lift for work or sport.
-If you would like to discuss strengthening your back for heavy lifting, book an appointment with Leo.
+The Brisbane Spine Clinic’s Leo Hyun and Kelvin Choi have a special interest in powerlifting and can help design and oversee weightlifting programs for people who lift for work or sport.
+If you would like to discuss strengthening your back for heavy lifting, book an appointment.